Integrable almost complex structures in principal bundles and holomorphic curves: Integrability and induced metrics on the base

 The claim follows.

-\begin{prop} Suppose the above integrability equations satisfied.
+\begin{prop} Suppose the above integrability equations are satisfied.
 Then the Riemannian curvature $R_\nabla$ of $\nabla$ is given by the formula

 with the above notations.
-Its sectional curvature is always negative. \end{prop} \proof The curvature formula follows from the above formula (\ref{FnablaA}) and the definition of $R_\nabla$ as $d^\nabla \circ d^\nabla$, as well as the explicit form of $F_A$ given by the integrability equations.
+Its sectional curvature is always non-positive.
+It is strictly negative if the dimension of the maximal torus of $K$ is 1. \end{prop} \proof The curvature formula follows from the above formula (\ref{FnablaA}) and the definition of $R_\nabla$ as $d^\nabla \circ d^\nabla$, as well as the explicit form of $F_A$ given by the integrability equations.
 For the sectional curvature we notice first that:

 for all $X,Y,Z \in \k$.
 This follows from the $\ad$-invariance by derivation